-Depending on how your project manager has set up the workspace, you can either access documents via the Documents tab or the Review Batches tab, or both.
+Depending on how your project manager has set up the workspace, you might access documents through the Documents tab, the Review Queues tab, or the Review Batches tab.
 To access a document, click on its identifier link.
 The document opens in the

 To check out a batch, perform the following steps:

 - Click Edit next to the batch you want to check out.
 The Batch Edit pop-up displays.